Doctor (cocktail): Historical variations

 After Ensslin's recipe, the doctor cocktail was also listed in Robert Vermiere's 1922 drink book where it dropped the use of lime, calling for 2 parts Swedish punsch, 1 part orange juice, and 1 part lemon juice (2:1:1 ratio).

-Harry McElhone's guide Harry Ciro's ABC of Mixing Cocktails listed the ingredients as equal parts Swedish punsch, orange juice, and lemon juice (1:1:1 ratio), as did a 1927 Italian version (1:1:1 ratio).
-McElhone's guide however also carried an illustration for "The Recipe of the famous Dr. Cocktail" which called for 2/3 punsch and 1/3 lime juice, while suggesting that lemons could be substituted if one did not have limes on hand.
+Harry MacElhone's guide Harry Ciro's ABC of Mixing Cocktails listed the ingredients as equal parts Swedish punsch, orange juice, and lemon juice (1:1:1 ratio), as did a 1927 Italian version (1:1:1 ratio).
+MacElhone's guide however also carried an illustration for "The Recipe of the famous Dr. Cocktail" which called for 2/3 punsch and 1/3 lime juice, while suggesting that lemons could be substituted if one did not have limes on hand.

 In 1936 fellow drink book author Frank Meier listed the cocktail as equal parts punsch and white rum, with a teaspoon each of orange and lemon juice.

 Trader Vic's listed the ingredients as 1.5 oz.
 Swedish punsch, 3/4 oz.
 Jamaican rum, 1 tsp. orange juice, and 1 tsp. lemon juice.
 The guide also noted that equal parts Swedish punsch and rum could also be used, and that the juice of 1/2 a lime could take the place of the orange and lemon juice.

 In 1948 Dave Embury noted that there were "several" versions of the cocktail and was going to list four in his book.
 The Doctor Cocktail No.1 listed Ensslin's original punsch and lime recipe.
 No.2 called for equal parts punsch, gin, and lemon juice.
 No.3 called for the more now common 2:1:1 ratio of punsch, orange juice, and lemon juice.
 No.4 called for 3 parts punsch, 2 parts Jamaican rum, and 1 part lime.

 Difford's guide likewise lists four different versions, although not all the same as Embury's.